BrandenEK/BlasII.DebugMod/README.md

 ## Hitbox Viewer
 Press F2 to toggle hitbox viewer
-- Grey - Inactive
+- Pink - Hazard
-- Green - Geometry
+- Orange - Damageable
 - Cyan - Player
+- Purple - Sensor
 - Red - Enemy
+- Yellow - Interactable
-- Magenta - Damageable
+- Green - Geometry
-- Blue - Trigger
+- Light blue - Trigger
-- Yellow - Other
+- Dark blue - Other

 ---

 ## No Clip
 Press F3 to toggle noclip mode
-- WASD can be used to move the player around
+- WASD or left stick can be used to move the player around
-- Hold right control to increase the speed

 ---

 ## Free Cam
 Press F4 to toggle free cam mode
-- Arrow keys can be used to move the camera around
+- Arrow keys or right stick can be used to move the camera around
-- Hold left control to increase the speed